-The minute I knew I was going to Israel, I knew I had to make a trip to the ancient lost (and now found) city of Petra, a reality.
-In the following weeks after my trip was booked, I was in a Google-frenzy trying to find information to plan my trip to Petra, Wadi Rum, Jerash, figuring out how to get around, where to stay, what to do and so on.
+The minute I knew I was going to Israel, I knew I had to make a trip to the ancient lost city of Petra in Jordan, a UNESCO World Heritage Site.
+In the following weeks after my trip was booked, I was in a Google-frenzy trying to find information to plan my trip to Petra, Wadi Rum, Jerash, figuring out how to get to Petra and around, where to stay, whether to get the Jordan Pass or not and what to do after I’m done exploring Petra.
 Although I’m not an expert of Petra after a single day spent there, I did come away with a few things to know about Petra, one of the the new 7 wonders of the world.

 1. Plan to Arrive Early